Project Labor Agreement

 Presidential executive orders issued since 1992 have affected the use of government-mandated PLAs for federal construction projects.
 Executive Order 13502, issued by President Barack Obama in February 2009, encouraged federal agencies to consider mandating PLAs on a case-by-case basis for federal contracts of $25 million or more.
 President Joe Biden's Executive Order 14063, which revoked Obama's executive order, requires PLAs on federal construction contracts of $35 million or more.

 The use of PLAs is opposed by a number of groups, who argue that the agreements discriminate against non-union contractors and do not improve efficiency or reduce costs of construction projects.
 Studies of PLAs have mixed results, with some studies concluding that PLAs have a favorable impact, while others find that the agreements can increase costs, and may negatively impact non-union contractors and workers.

+State‑level building‑trades organizations, such as the Affiliated Construction Trades of Ohio (ACT Ohio), actively promote the use of project labor agreements on public and private construction projects.
+ACT Ohio argues that PLAs keep construction work and wages local, spur economic development, and ensure timely project completion.

 History

 Early use

 The earliest uses of Project Labor Agreements in the U.S. date back to several dam projects in the 1930s, including the Grand Coulee Dam in Washington, the Shasta Dam in California and the Hoover Dam in Nevada.
 Modern PLAs particularly developed from those used in construction carried out during World War II, a period when skilled labor was in demand, construction unions controlled 87% of the national market and government spending on construction had increased significantly over a short period of time.
 These early PLAs focused on establishing standard rates of pay and preventing work stoppages.
 PLA projects that followed included Cape Canaveral in the 1960s, Disney World from 1967 to 1971 and the Trans-Alaska Pipeline from 1973 to 1977.
 During this period and subsequently, the unionized share of the construction industry precipitously declined as construction users sought more open competition.
 By the 1980s, nonunion contractors claimed in excess of 80% of the construction work, in a wide variety of trades, with some variation in different parts of the country.